Monday, 27 June 2016

 We sat outside at a bolted-down metal table, hemmed in by enormous containers of plants, and had Italian “salads”, which turned out to be cold pasta with a few leaves and herbs, plus a dressing, which was surprisingly tasty.

 Back at the camping ground, the raclette feast was over but people had settled down to watch the Eurocup match between England and Iceland.
-We joined them and stayed until Iceland won, against all predictions.
+We joined them and stayed until Iceland won, against all predictions, and to the satisfaction of almost all the viewers.